 The Art Libraries Society of North America (ARLIS/NA) JobList

 Recent job postings art librarians, as well as arts administrators, curators, and other visual resources professionals.

 Jobs regularly posted here for museum information professionals.

 UCSB does not offer a degree in architecture.
 However, on the websites of the organizations listed below, students can find information about studying architecture towards a professional career.

-- National Architectural Accrediting Board , especially the section Architecture Programs .
+- National Architectural Accrediting Board (NAAB) , especially the section Accredited Programs List .

 Recommendations for how students can develop their interest in architecture while studying at the Department of History of Art & Architecture:

 - Declare a major in the History of Art & Architecture, either with an Emphasis in Architecture & Environment or take as many courses in architectural history as the major requirements allow.

 - Organize independent research with faculty in the department who are working in architectural history and architecture.